Nayaz-Mitul/Evershop_Manual_Testing_Project/README.md

-# Evershop Manual Testing Project (Ostad Assessment)
+# Evershop Manual Testing Project

 This project was done as part of the Ostad SQA course assessment.
 The goal was to perform manual testing on the [Evershop Demo Site](https://demo.evershop.io/) to verify the search and cart functionalities.